-To import an existing DigitalOcean snapshot into the DigitalOcean platform as a Kubernetes snapshot, you need to apply three new YAML files to link your existing snapshot, create a local snapshot, and request for space on your Kubernetes cluster.
+You can import an existing DigitalOcean volume snapshot into a Kubernetes cluster by applying three new YAML files that link your existing snapshot, create a local snapshot, and request for space on your Kubernetes cluster.

 First, find the existing snapshot’s ID by making a request to our API or running the following command: